 Home builders are constantly on the hunt for the latest ideas to improve their presence on social media.
-A quick search for the phrase social media for home builders delivers a slew of tips, tricks and success stories of home builders using social media to drive more leads and sales.
-The latest research from the 2015-16 Home Buyer Conversion Report helps us look at social media in the home builder industry from the perspective of the home buyer.
+A quick search for the phrase social media for home builders delivers a slew of tips, tricks and success stories of home builder marketing using social media to drive more leads and sales.
+Research from the 2015-16 Home Buyer Conversion Report helps us look at social media in the home builder industry from the perspective of the home buyer.

 The chart above is from the 2015-16 Home Buyer Conversion Report and shows which stage of the process buyers consider most important for using social media.
 The study was conducted with buyers that purchased a new home in 2015.
 The data shows more than half of buyers consider social media most important in the research phase, before they’ve even decided on a builder.
 So what does this mean?

 For home builders, social media is often the buyer’s first impression of them.

 According to a Harvard Business Review article “consumers are now generating over 25% of content that appears in web searches for specific brand names, and consumers often trust those social media messages more than advertising or news articles about the brand.”
 So when you think back to the search results for social media home builders, how many of those tips and tactics were focused on encouraging buyers to post their opinions about the buying experience?
 Not many.
 Most builders today are looking for fast easy ways to jump on the social media for home builders bandwagon.
 They want to treat it like other marketing channels, which they can control with a budget and marketing team.
 But this will only get you so far.

 With social media for home builders, the first impression will come from the last buyer.

 Zero Moment of Truth is a phrase coined by Google several years ago, and whether you know it by name or not, you’re likely very familiar with the concept.
 Today’s shoppers are influenced by yesterday’s buyers – way before they set foot in a store.